geerlingguy/pi-webcam/README.md

 The playbook is meant to run on a brand new installation of Raspbian that has not had any configuration changes via `raspi-config` or any other tools, though it _should_ work correctly with an existing installation.

-There are a few things you should probably do manually at some point, including:

-  - Changing the default password for the `pi` user account.
-  - Setting a WiFi country and enabling WiFi if you don't want to keep your Pi plugged into ethernet for remote access.

-Note that the playbook modifies your boot config, and as such you _should not run this playbook on a microSD or other boot volume you're not ready to reformat and re-flash!_
+Note: **This modifies your boot config**, and as such you _should not run this playbook on a microSD or other boot volume you're not ready to reformat and re-flash!_

 ## Getting Started